estherwaiyaki/Phase_3-project/README.md

 By accurately identifying customers at risk of churn, the company can proactively implement retention strategies to mitigate churn and enhance customer loyalty.
 The project aims at answering the following questions:

-*  What is the likelihood of customers churning SyriaTel?
+ - Are there identifiable factors that contribute to customer churn within SyriaTel?
-*  Which customer attributes are significant predictors of churn?
+- Which model demonstrates the highest accuracy and generalization ability in predicting customer churn within SyriaTel's database?
-* Are there identifiable factors that contribute to customer churn within SyriaTel?
+- How can SyriaTel use insights from feature importance to mitigate customer churning.

 ## Data Understanding